 - 1. Maintain a list of commonly-used, expected, or compromised passwords and update the list quarterly and when organizational passwords are suspected to have been compromised directly or indirectly; - 2.
-Require immediate selection of a new password upon account recovery;3 - 3.
-Allow user selection of long passwords and passphrases, including spaces and all printable characters;3 - 4.
-Employ automated tools to assist the user in selecting strong password authenticators;3 - 5.
-Enforce the following composition and complexity rules when agencies elect to follow basic password standards: - (a) Not be a proper name. - (b) Not be the same as the Userid. - (c) Expire within a maximum of 90 calendar days. - (d) Not be identical to the previous ten (10) passwords. - (e) Not be displayed when entered. - 6.
-If chosen by the subscriber, memorized secrets SHALL be at least 8 characters in length.
+Require immediate selection of a new password upon account recovery; - 3.
+Allow user selection of long passwords and passphrases, including spaces and all printable characters; - 4.
+Employ automated tools to assist the user in selecting strong password authenticators; - 5.
+Enforce the following composition and complexity rules when agencies elect to follow basic password standards: - (a) Not be a proper name. - (b) Not be the same as the Userid. - (c) Expire within a maximum of 90 calendar days. - (d) Not be identical to the previous ten (10) passwords. - (e) Not be displayed when entered.